Kogi65/Kogi65/README.md

-- Hi!
+Hi!
 I'm new to GitHub.
 Any help would be beneficial.
-  * Languages: Python & Java
-  * I specialise in AWS Services and building architectures.
-  * Frameworks: Django
-  * Database: MongoDB (NoSQL) & MySQL
+I'm a student, still learning Backend Development and I also specialise in cloud infrastructure with AWS.

 <!---
 Kogi65/Kogi65 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.